 Numerous methods are out there that disguise themselves as "publishing," none of which are worth five cents of your time.
 Why?
 They are vanity in nature and do not produce an end product THAT PUTS MONEY IN YOUR POCKET.
 A garage full of books stacked five columns high to the overhead is useless if they can't be marketed.
 Giving away free copies to your friends gets tiresome and doesn't work either, never has, never will.

 (1) You have to have a product worth selling and (2) You need a large market that knows your product (book) is out there.
-If this doesn't make sense, tell me why?
+If this doesn't make sense, tell us why?

 Once you realize this is what plays out, you give up, throw in the towel and wonder all over again how a few others did it under the same seemingly impossible odds.

 Wonder no more.
 We have a solution.
 An answer is available and lies in taking a hard look at worldwide demographics.
 The answer is a plan to take advantage of the obvious.
-U.S. publishing houses find it hard to make a substantial investment in a first-time author beyond a limited plan of local U.S. marketing.
+U.S. publishing houses find it hard to make a substantial investment in a first-time author beyond a limited plan of local U.S. marketing, which is why front-line authors' books can be found heavily discounted at wholesale houses.